Coding Coding Coding

 Yeah, so I had some setbacks.
 When putting it all together, I noticed that 3 of the legs moved nicely, but the other three did not move well at all and I could see the plastic flex as the motors turned.

 I had clearly made one of the simple beginner mistakes.
 I had designed a stiff design that required tight tolerances, without having the manufacturing techniques to get tight tolerances.
 The holes in the leg axels are simply drilled and that does not give me a round and precise enough hole for the axels to be perfectly colinear with the shaft.
+Then I tighten the set screw and I get a stiff and crooked machine.
+Not good at all.

 Putting It All Together Part 1